codezeb/pyker/README.md

 **pyker** is a small video poker implementation written in Python (v2: pyker2, v3: pyker3).

-I was both bored and interesting in implementing a simple, small game.
+I was both bored and interested in implementing a simple, small game.

 ![example gif](http://i.imgur.com/cUe5lsi.gif)